ha0ye/RMDconverter/inst/extdata/test_out_2.md

 ### "Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand."

-&lt;p style="text-align:right"&gt;from "Refactoring: Improving the Design of Existing Code" by Martin Fowler&lt;/p&gt;
+from "Refactoring: Improving the Design of Existing Code" by Martin Fowler

 * Motivations
   * In addition to code that works, ideally it is **also**: